MIDL-Conference/midl-website-2020/pages/author-instructions.md

 ## Reviewing process

-1. Submissions to MIDL can be made either as a full paper or as an extended abstract.
+1. Submissions to MIDL can be made either as a full or a short paper.
 2. Submissions to MIDL are uploaded on OpenReview, which enables public discussion.
 Official reviews are anonymous and publicly visible.
 However, reviews from the Public (=anybody who is logged in can post comments) will only be released after the decisions are announced.
 The author of a comment can decide to post anonymously or not.
 Login is required before posting any comment.
-3. Extended abstract submissions will undergo a lighter review.
+3. Short paper submissions will undergo a lighter review.
 4. By March 19, 2019, reviewers need to post their full review.
 Official reviews are anonymous by default and publicly visible in Open Review
 5. The rebuttal and discussion period will be from March 20, 2020 until April 3, 2020, where authors can address reviewer comments.
 6. On April 10, 2020, authors will be notified about the acceptance or rejection of their paper.